alpha-b0t/.github/profile/README.md

 We look forward to embarking on a prosperous investment journey with you!

-*Disclaimer: Cold Crypto Bot is an organization focused on financial research and analysis.
+*Disclaimer: AlphaB0t is an organization focused on financial research and analysis.
 While we strive to provide the best possible investment solutions, all investment decisions should be made based on individual risk tolerance, financial goals, and thorough due diligence.
 Past performance is not indicative of future results.*